 In reviewing each application, the committee will consider several factors, including the applicant’s commitment to a career in public interest law, the potential impact of the applicant’s work, and the capacity of the sponsoring organization to provide meaningful supervision to the fellow.
 In evaluating these factors, the committee will look to the application and accompanying essays, law school record, recommendations, and organizational letter of support.

 The fellowship program was established in 2008 in partnership with the Stanford Public Interest Law Foundation.
-Starting with the 2014-2015 fellowship year, the two positions will be wholly funded by Stanford Law School and three new positions are being funded by the Ford Foundation.
+Starting with the 2014-2015 fellowship year, the three positions will be wholly funded by Stanford Law School and six positions are being funded by the Ford Foundation.

 Past recipients that were jointly funded by SLS and SPILF are: